‘The Young And The Restless’ Recap: Theo Meets His Grandma

 Later at the Abbott mansion, Jack told Theo the news.
 Theo asked to meet Dina (Marla Adams), and Jack set it up.
 When Dina heard the name “Vanderway,” she immediately thought Theo was her son Eric, and he played along.
 The two spent some time together, and later Theo thanked Jack for allowing him to meet his grandmother.
 When Jack returned from taking Dina home, Kyle showed up with an apology for his dad.
 However, Kyle also warned Jack that it won’t be long before Theo begins to ask for things.

 Finally, Sharon (Sharon Case) and Mariah (Camryn Grimes) talked about their respective relationships.
 Sharon admitted she and Rey are back together, and Mariah marveled that she is in a healthy, long-term relationship with Tessa (Cait Fairbanks).
-Mariah asked her mom to come to a party tonight celebrating her and Tessa’s first anniversary.
+Mariah asked her mom to come to a party tonight celebrating her and Tessa’s anniversary.

 Delivered To Your INBOX